Giorgi Bezhanishvili: College career

 As a freshman, Bezhanishvili averaged 12.5 points on 54.2 percent shooting while averaging 5.2 rebounds per game.
 He set Illinois' freshman scoring record with 35 points against Rutgers.
 Bezhanishvili went through a slump midway through his sophomore season in which he shot 27 percent over nine games and came off the bench behind Kofi Cockburn.
 He averaged 6.8 points and 4.8 rebounds per game as a sophomore.
 As a junior, he averaged 5.1 points and 2.7 rebounds per game.
 Following the season, Bezhanishvili declared for the 2021 NBA draft.

 Professional career

+Grand Rapids Gold (2021–2022)

 After going undrafted in the 2021 NBA draft, Bezhanishvili joined the Denver Nuggets for NBA Summer League play.
-On September 13, 2021, he signed an Exhibit 10 deal with the Nuggets.
+On 13 September 2021, he signed an Exhibit 10 deal with the Nuggets.
 Bezhanishvili joined the Grand Rapids Gold as an affiliate player.

-College Park Skyhawks (2022–present)
+College Park Skyhawks (2022–2023)

-On August 25, 2022, Bezhanishvili was traded to the College Park Skyhawks.
+On 25 August 2022, Bezhanishvili was traded to the College Park Skyhawks.

+Vancouver Bandits (2023)

+On 28 March 2023, Bezhanishvili signed with the Vancouver Bandits of the Canadian Elite Basketball League.

+Formosa Dreamers (2023–2024)

+On 30 August 2023, Bezhanishvili signed with the Formosa Dreamers of the P. League+.

+On 2 January 2024, Formosa Dreamers terminated contract with Bezhanishvili.

+Iowa Wolves (2024)

+On 10 January 2024, Bezhanishvili joined the Iowa Wolves of the NBA G League, but was waived on 9 February.
+On 22 February, he rejoined the Wolves.

+BCM Gravelines-Dunkerque (2024–2025)

+On 5 September 2024, Bezhanishvili signed with BCM Gravelines-Dunkerque of the LNB Élite.

+Covirán Granada (2025–present)

+On 9 March 2025, Bezhanishvili signed with Covirán Granada of the Liga ACB.